-The DMin is based on the adult learning model requiring students to attend a one-week seminar for each core course, while completing pre and post-session assignments at home.
+The DMin is based on the adult learning model.
 This model significantly affects the manner in which doctoral seminars are conducted.
 The professor's role is less of a lecturer and presenter and more of a facilitator.
 Students accepted into the program are expected to approach this level of learning from perspectives that are scholarly, professional, practical, solution-oriented and self-directed.